mariozaizar/dotfiles/README.md

 ### Using Git

 _This is the recommended way._
-**We just provide example files**, in order to use them you should remove the "dot" from the name. so `dot.bash_profile` should be `.bash_profile`. _IMPORTANT: Please backup your original files before this, we don't want drama.
+**We just provide example files**, in order to use them you should add/remove features from our file to yours.
+_IMPORTANT: Please backup your original files before this, we don't want drama.
 For example `mv .bashprofile .bashprodile.old`_

 ```sh
     git clone https://github.com/mariozaizar/dotfiles.git ~/.dotfiles;